moolen/udplb/README.md

 What happens here?
 * the `config.yaml` will be parsed
+* `ingress.c` will be compiled to BPF bytecode and sent to the kernel which validates it
 * `tc qdisc` will be created
 * `tc filter` will be created
-* the associated bpf map will be populated from the application
+* the associated bpf map will be populated from the `config.yml`
 * we'll continuously issue ARP requests and inform the kernel about changes for our upstreams

-When we mutate the packet in the tc layer, we can lookup records from the fib (forwarding information base, IP <-> MAC lookup) table but we can not issue arp requests from there (and block further processing of the packet).
+When we mutate the packet in the tc layer, we can lookup records from the fib (forwarding information base, `IP <-> MAC` lookup) table but we can not issue arp requests from there (and block further processing of the packet).
 That's why we populate the fib table from userspace.

 ## Debugging

 run udplb with `-d` to enable debug mode.
 That will compile the eBPF program with debugging `bpf_trace_printk` calls.
-You can access the logs from the kernel trace_pipe.
+You can access the logs via the kernel trace pipe.

 ```
 $ sudo tc exec bpf dbg